ramirezStefano/GitHubProj/README.md

 ## Cleanup

-Towards the end of the GUI Wizard, right after merging there will be the option to delete the branch, we do this as to not jam up the branches sub tab and thus have a clean product and nicer presentation.
+Towards the end of the GUI Wizard, right after merging there will be the option to ***delete the branch***, we do this as to not jam up the branches sub tab and thus have a clean product and nicer presentation.

-OK, so the Main in Github has all the new changes BUT our machine has an out of date main (the one since we forked :disappointed_relieved: ) and the extra branch foo that we wont be using anymore.
+OK, so the Main in Github has all the new changes *BUT* our machine has an out of date main (the one since we forked :disappointed_relieved: ) and the extra branch foo that we wont be using anymore.

 So we go back to the main branch: